Heinrich Müller (Gestapo): Gestapo chief

-According to the SiPo and SD official in Denmark, Rudolf Mildner, Gestapo Chief Müller instructed him "to arrest the Nobel Prize–winning atomic physicist Niels Bohr" sometime during the fall of 1943; this was likely the consequence of Bohr being half-Jewish, but his scientific significance also interested officials in Berlin.
+According to the SiPo and SD official in Denmark, Rudolf Mildner, Gestapo Chief Müller instructed him "to arrest the Nobel Prize–winning atomic physicist Niels Bohr" sometime in late 1943; this was likely the consequence of Bohr being half-Jewish, but his scientific significance also interested officials in Berlin.
 Fortunately for Bohr, he was tipped off by a sympathetic German woman working for the Gestapo and was able to escape across the Kattegat Strait into Sweden with the evacuation of Jews from Denmark.
 Later, Mildner conveniently asserted during Allied questioning that he had disobeyed Müller's order and allowed Bohr to get to safety.

 Early in 1944, Müller issued the Nazi injunction known as the "cartridge directive"; this command ordered that Soviet prisoners-of-war who had assisted in the identification of detained political commissars for the purpose of their liquidation be executed on the grounds they were Geheimnisträger (bearers of secrets).
 Instructions like these amid the numerous other crimes committed at his command made Müller "one of the most feared officials in Europe" during the Nazi reign.

-After the assassination attempt against Adolf Hitler on 20 July 1944, Müller was placed in charge of the arrest and interrogation of all those suspected of involvement in the resistance.
+After the attempted assassination of Hitler on 20 July 1944, Müller was placed in charge of the arrest and interrogation of all those suspected of involvement in the resistance.
 Over 5,000 people were arrested and about 200 executed, including Canaris.
 Not long after the anti-Nazi resisters were killed, Müller allegedly exclaimed, "We won't make the same mistake as in 1918.
 We won't leave our internal German enemies alive."
 In the last months of the war, Müller remained at his post, apparently still confident of a German victory: he told one of his officers in December 1944 that the Ardennes offensive would result in the recapture of Paris.

 Berlin 1945

+In April 1945, Müller was among the last of the Nazi loyalists assembled in the Reich Chancellery complex as the Red Army fought its way into the centre of Berlin.
+According to RSHA official Friedrich Wilhelm Heinrich Malz, Müller was among the many Gestapo officials ordered to aid in the defense of Berlin by Himmler and was almost certainly killed since he had been in the Reich Chancellery from about 23 April.
+Both Kurt Pomme (Reinhard Heydrich's adjutant) and Horst Kopkow avowed in November 1945 that Müller died when the Russians made their way into Berlin.

-In April 1945, Müller was among the last of the Nazi loyalists assembled in the Führerbunker as the Red Army fought its way into the city centre of Berlin.
-One of his last tasks was the interrogation of Hermann Fegelein, Himmler's SS liaison officer, in the cellar of the Church of the Trinity after Himmler's attempted peace negotiations with the Western Allies behind Hitler's back.
+One of Müller's last tasks was the interrogation of Hermann Fegelein, Himmler's SS liaison officer, in the cellar of the Church of the Trinity after Himmler's attempted peace negotiations with the Western Allies behind Hitler's back.
 Fegelein was shot after Hitler expelled Himmler from all his posts.
-Hitler's secretary, Traudl Junge, recounted seeing Müller on 22 April; she also added that Müller had assumed Kaltenbrunner's former duties as head of the RSHA.
-Both Junge and Oberscharführer Rochus Misch, the telephone operator for the Führerbunker, recalled seeing Müller on 30 April, the date of Hitler's suicide.
+Hitler's secretary Traudl Junge stated that she first saw Müller on 22 April; having assumed Kaltenbrunner's duties as RSHA head, he stayed in the Führerbunker until Hitler's death, sometimes meeting with the dictator.
+Oberscharführer Rochus Misch, the telephone operator for the Führerbunker, recalled seeing Müller on the afternoon of 30 April, shortly before Hitler committed suicide.